There are three methods of attaching broadheads to arrows. They are as follow “tie-on” glue-on and “screw-on”.

 Arrow footings are used to add weight to the forward portion of your arrow while significantly increasing the structural integrity of the arrow.
 That is paramount when maximizing penetration or making it through a day of killing stumps.

 The footings are also beneficial during the arrow tuning process.
-Depending on the arrow, the ArraFoot and the BigFoot can have a stiffening affect on the shaft.
+Depending on the arrow, the ArraFoot single footer, and the BigFoot double footer can have a stiffening affect on the shaft.
 This can allow for a heavier point weight without changing to a stiffer shaft.

-We offer a new line of footings for your carbon arrow shafts created by a dedicated TuffHead archer in our on-line shop.
-We like them and recommend them.
+We offer these footings for your carbon arrow shafts created by a dedicated TuffHead archer in our on-line shop.
+We like them, we use them and we recommend them.
 Check them Out!

 - Dr. Ed Ashby and his Broadhead Lethality Studies